kampersanda/sif-embedding/evaluations/japanese/README.md

 We show steps to run the evaluation, assuming you are at this directory.

-### 1. Download JGLUE dataset
+### 1. Download datasets

-Run the following commands:
+Run the following command:

 ```shell
 $ ./download.sh
 ```

-We will use the data under the `JGLUE/datasets/jsts-v1.1` directory.
+We will use the data under the `data/jsick` and `data/jsts` directories.

 ### 2. Prepare pretrained word embeddings